 Follow the big influencers who can help you to attract the right audience to your restaurant.
 Some of them might charge a fee for the post, while there may be some who do not charge at all.
 But largely, those who have a high number of followers charge a good fare.
 But here, we advise you to follow the ones who have comparatively less number of followers but not less than 10,000, with a niche audience.
 They can be reached through Facebook, or through a direct invitation message for a sponsored lunch or a dinner.
 This will give you good visibility with respect to the ones who have a large number of followers with the mass audience which might not be relevant to your business.
 Ideally, one should be careful about the selection of influencers with proper research and understanding.
 Target food bloggers and influencers, who have a niche following.

-The key here is to pitch right person with the right story idea and the best is to invite them for a family dinner by meeting them personally.
+The key here is to pitch right person with the right story idea and the best is to invite them to a family dinner by meeting them personally.

-“You scratch my back, I’ll scratch yours” strategy:
+3. “You scratch my back, I’ll scratch yours” Strategy

 Public relations is nothing but relationship building exercise and most of the restaurant owners have a natural talent to build those bonds.